godotengine/godot-docs/getting_started/editor/unity_to_godot.rst

 - Live editing is a lot more useful because changes done to the editor take effect immediately in the game and are not lost (nor have to be synced) when the game is closed.
 This allows fantastic workflows, like creating levels while you play them.
 - The editor is more stable because the game runs in a separate process.

-Finally, the top toolbar includes a menu for remote debugging.
+Finally, Godot's top toolbar includes a menu for remote debugging.
-These options make it simple to deploy to a device (connected phone, tablet, or browser via HTML5), and debug/live edit on it after the game was exported.
+These options allow deployment to a device (connected phone, tablet, or browser via HTML5), and debugging/live editing on it after the game is exported.

 The scene system
 ----------------

-This is the most important difference between Unity and Godot and, actually, the favourite feature of most Godot users.
+This is the most important difference between Unity and Godot and the favourite feature of most Godot users.

-Unity's scene system consists of embedding all the required assets in a scene and linking them together by setting components and scripts to them.
+Working on a 'level' in Unity usually means embedding all the required assets in a scene and linking them together with components and scripts.

-Godot's scene system is different: it actually consists of a tree made of nodes.
-Each node serves a purpose: Sprite, Mesh, Light, etc. Basically, this is similar to the Unity scene system.
-However, each node can have multiple children, which makes each a subscene of the main scene.
+Godot's scene system is superficially similar to Unity.
+A 'level' consists of a collection of nodes, each with its own purpose: Sprite, Mesh, Light, etc. However, in Godot the nodes are arranged in a tree.
+Each node can have multiple children, which makes each a subscene of the main scene.
 This means you can compose a whole scene with different scenes stored in different files.

 For example, think of a platformer level.
 You would compose it with multiple elements: